antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 ## [Interface example](./ir-examples.md#interface)

-The key thing about this example is that it uses an interface connection (AXI 4 Stream) between two IPs, an inout port, a constant value supplied to a port and [](../description_files.md#port-slicing).
+The key thing about this example is that it uses an interface connection (AXI 4 Stream) between two IPs, an inout port, a constant value supplied to a port and [port slicing](../description_files.md#port-slicing).

 :::{info}
 An interface is a named, predefined collection of logical signals used to transfer information between different IPs or other building blocks.